metabase/metabase/docs/installation-and-operation/serialization.md

 ## What gets exported

-Metabase only includes some artifacts its exports.
+Metabase only includes some artifacts in its exports.

 - Collections (except for personal collections, unless specified by the `--user` flag)
 - Dashboards